tsileo/blobstash/README.md

 A backup is a set with pointer to hash (either representing a directory or a file, and a directory is also a set of pointer).

-Hash pointer are the SHA1 of the JSON object, so if a file is stored multiple times, metadata are not duplicated.
+If a file is stored multiple times, metadata are not duplicated.

 A hash contains the backup parts reference, an ordered list of the files hash blobs.